 Leonard Ginsburg, M.D., C.D.E.

 Dr. Ginsburg is the founder and Chief Executive Officer of EHR Command Center, LLC.
 After working with electronic medical records, Dr. GInsburg realized that they often create a barrier between physicians and patients.
 For several years, he worked with a team of physicians and industry leaders to develop a solution that will help all doctors, not just eye doctors.
 This solution harnesses the power of technology to synthesize all aspects of the patient’s medical condition enabling improved care and reduced medical errors while helping doctors meet all regulations.

 Dr. Ginsburg was motivated to become a retina surgeon as a child after witnessing his grandparents suffer total blindness due to macular degeneration and diabetes.
 He went to college and medical school at the University of Pennsylvania.
 He completed his ophthalmology residency at Albert Einstein Medical Center and was a retinal fellow at Massachusetts Eye and Ear Infirmary and the Joslin Diabetes Center at Harvard University.
 He served as a staff physician at Joslin Diabetes Center and the Brigham and Women’s Hospital in Boston teaching ophthalmic residents.

 In 1991, Dr. Ginsburg returned to Philadelphia and later founded the Retina and Diabetic Eye Institute at Mercy Community Hospital.
 In 1996, The Crozer-Keystone Health System and Brandywine Hospital helped him create what is now Moore Eye Institute.
 In 2010, Phoenixville Hospital of Community Health Services, the largest privately owned hospital group in America, partnered to open a Moore Eye Institute within their doors.
-Dr. Ginsburg serves as Chief of Ophthalmology at Springfield Hospital.
+For many years, Dr. Ginsburg served as Chief of Ophthalmology at Springfield Hospital.